 - Up to a maximum of EUR 300 can be afforded for travel costs

 The financial contribution of EUR 150 per day is applicable for STSM from 5 to 20 days.
 The appointed STSM Committee may decide on differentiated country rates to cover accommodation and meal expenses based on the perceived cost of living in the host country.
 In order to maximize the number of STSM stays that can be funded within one Grant Period, the financial support for each STSM may be lowered.

 During the duration of the STSM, neither the MC, nor the COST Association nor the Grant Holder may be considered as an employer.
 The grantees must make their own arrangements for all health, social, personal security, taxation and pension matters.

-All applicants must carefully read the current funding rules detailed in Section 8 of the COST Vademecum.
-This document is available at: http://www.cost.eu/Vademecum.
+All applicants must carefully read the funding rules detailed in the Annotated Rules for COST Actions.

 STSM stays should be planned well in advance to allow for early and economic bookings (not applicable during CORONA!
 Please only book once you are sure your STSM will take place, please get travel insurance that will reimburse you in case you have to cancel your STSM!!!).
 Follow-up STSMs should have shorter durations in order to give preference to new STSMs.
 In case of similar scientific scopes, STSMs in economic locations will be preferred over more expensive locations.
 For cost-intensive STSMs, applicants might have to cover part of the expenses by other means.

 Due to the COVID situation, if an STSM is cancelled, the STSM committee will evaluate if it is possible to reuse the budget for another STSM or for additional ITC conference grants.